 The minimum period of residence is two four-month terms of full-time attendance at the University of Alberta.

-The time required to complete the MSc program will vary according to the previous training of the applicant and the nature of the research undertaken; however, an average of 18-24 months is normally required.
+Length of Program The time required to complete the MSc program will vary according to the previous training of the applicant and the nature of the research undertaken; however, an average of 18-24 months is normally required.
 The maximum time permitted is four years.

-The Department offers MEng degrees in Chemical Engineering, Process Control, Materials Engineering, and Welding Engineering.

-For the Master of Engineering program, \star 30 in courses plus an engineering project equivalent to \star 3 must be completed.
+195.10.3 The Degree of MEng The Department offers MEng degrees in Chemical Engineering, Process Control, Materials Engineering, and Welding Engineering.
+Program Requirements For the Master of Engineering program, \$\psi 30\$ in courses plus an engineering project equivalent to \$\psi 3\$ must be completed.
 The courses are of the same type and calibre as those taken by the MSc and PhD candidates.
 Certain core course requirements apply.
-The project may be completed within a four to six week period following the regular Fall/Winter.
+The project may be completed within a four to six week period following the regular Fall/Winter term.
 Work on the project may be conducted within the University environment or outside in industry; however, approval and supervision will remain with the student's supervisor.
-Students interested in the MEng Degree in Welding Engineering should consult with Dr Barry Patchett for details.
+Students interested in the MEng Degree in Welding Engineering should consult with the department for details.
 All MEng programs must be approved by the department.
 There is no language requirement for the MEng degree.